777388/ProCheckTemplate/README.md

 Was testing around with os and subprocess, for some reason its not allowing the reading of a process out to a file, and likewise you can't just > to a file. strange.
+I'm assuming its due to the lambda assignment

 usage: python3 ProCheckt.py "programname" charamount